 The sailing boat is at your entire disposal if you simply want to relax on board or enjoy swimming in one of the island’s rocky beaches!

 Today we will sail to the charming small island of Spetses.
 The island is well – known for its long naval tradition and its significant contribution to the War of Independence in 1821.
 You will feel captivated by its romantic and cosmopolitan atmosphere.
 Spend the day circumnavigating the island by bike, stopping at the beach with an underwater cave you can swim into.
 Cars are banned in the harbor town, Dapia.
 If you are travelling with your family, treat the kids to a ride in a horse drawn carriage on the cobble-stoned streets.

 In the morning, you can enjoy a walk around the picturesque town of Spetses, before we depart for the almost uninhabited tiny island of Dokos.
 This is an ideal and favorite destination for sailing boats, as it offers clear waters and shelter from all winds.
 It is also perfect for those who love wild landscapes, peace, tranquility and stunning sunset views!
-There, we will anchor, enjoy some more swimming and dinner on board!
+There, we will anchor, enjoy some more swimming.

 The island’s two bays supply all the water sports you will need – water skiing, snorkeling, little boats, sea kayaking, windsurfing.
 Alternatively, you can spend a leisure morning, on and off the boat, swimming, snorkeling, reading your favorite book or playing games!

 All meals as indicated on the trip notes (6 breakfasts, 4 light lunches)

 Inland tour in Aegina (incl. car transfer, tour leader, entrance fees in the archaeological site of Aphaea)